 - 6-8 Choral Ensemble

-Our ensemble philosophy stands on the goal of creating good music that impacts the students as learners and musicians.
-Students are presented with a wide range of repertoire and are extended in their technique, tone and understanding of musical conventions.
+Our ensemble philosophy stands on the goal of creating music that is technically-sound and impacts the students as learners and musicians.
+Students are presented with a wide range of repertoire and are extended in their technique, tone, and understanding of musical conventions.
 Only through the transfer of knowledge and practice do students understand the power of performance.

 Collaborative Learning & Performances

-TCIS Music Department is always building a program in conjunction with professional partners in the local community.
-TCIS hosts master-classes or music lectures for surrounding schools as well as performing in local festivals.
-By sharing our Music the learning of all is enriched and our students go on to prestigious tertiary education as balanced and highly proficient musicians.
+The TCIS Music Department is always building a program in conjunction with professional partners in the local community.
+TCIS hosts master classes or music lectures for surrounding schools as well as performing in local festivals.
+By sharing our music, the learning of all is enriched, and our students go on to prestigious tertiary education as balanced and highly proficient musicians.